apache/couchdb/src/couch_srt/README.md

 ## -define(MATCHERS_KEY, {csrt_logger, all_csrt_matchers}).

-This marker is where the active matchers are written to in `persisten_term` for concurrently and parallelly and accessing the logger matchers in the CSRT tracker processes for lifecycle reporting.
+This marker is where the active matchers are written to in `persistent_term` for concurrently and parallelly and accessing the logger matchers in the CSRT tracker processes for lifecycle reporting.